 Selected courses in Public Policy and Social Research Program are also offered as Rotary Core Courses.
 Peace Fellows are required to take some of these courses to further deepen their research interests in the academic areas they have chosen.
 Below is the list of Rotary Core Courses:

-Four core from the list of the following courses
+Four Elective Core from the list of the following courses

 There are many other courses.
 Please see Curriculum and Syllabi.
 The language of instruction is indicated as “E” (English), “E/J” (mainly in English and Japanese may be occasionally used), “J/E” (mainly in Japanese and English may be occasionally used), and “J” (Japanese).
 As you can see, enough courses are offered in English, and scholars with a good command of English should be able to put together a rich course of study.
 Of course, knowledge of Japanese will allow fellows to access the full range of course offerings at ICU.